Plug-in electric vehicles in Iceland: City of Reykjavík

-The City of Reykjavík allows electric vehicless (without studded tyres) to park for free for 2 hours; this was restricted to fully electric vehicles only in 2019.
-The City of Reykjavík also began installing charging stations for street parking in 2019, and also began offering grants for apartment buildings to install communal charging infrastucture.
+The City of Reykjavík allows electric vehicles (without studded tyres) to park for free for 2 hours; this was restricted to fully electric vehicles only in 2019.
+The City of Reykjavík also began installing charging stations for street parking in 2019, and also began offering grants for apartment buildings to install communal charging infrastructure.

 Infrastructure

-Iceland's grid is 100% powered from renewable energy, from a mix of mostly hydroelectric power and geothermal power.
+Iceland's grid is almost 100% powered from renewable energy, from a mix of mostly hydroelectric power and geothermal power.
 There is ample and cheap supply of energy for use by electric vehicles.
 Electricity supplies to individual homes and businesses is mostly three-phase.

 EVs in Iceland generally use the European standard Type 2 (Mennekes) connector and CCS Combo Type 2.
 Some older vehicles use Type 1 (J1772) and CHAdeMO.
-As of 2022, there are over 410 charging stations in Iceland, both AC and high power DC.
+As of 2022, there are over 445 charging stations in Iceland, including 89 DC fast chargers (50-350kW power) and the remainder being AC (mostly 3-phase 22kW).

 Public EV charging infrastructure in Iceland began in the mid 2000s when Orkuveita Reykjavíkur began installing EV charing stations at the town hall and in a few locations in Reykjavík, as a demonstration of electric vehicle infrastructure.
 In 2014, Orka Nátturunnar (a subsidiary of Orkuveita Reykjavíkur) set up Iceland's first 10 CHAdeMO DC fast charging stations, around Reykjavík and in the towns of Selfoss, Borganes and Akranes.
 Until 2018, they were free of charge.
-Between 2016 and 2017, Orkusalan (a local power company), gifted Level 2 charging stations to 80 local municipalities, kickstarting a low power charging nework in Iceland.
+Between 2016 and 2017, Orkusalan (a local power company), gifted Level 2 charging stations to 80 local municipalities, kickstarting a low power charging network in Iceland.

 In 2018, a major milestone was reached in Iceland's EV charging infrastructure, when the ring road (Route 1) was covered by DC fast charging stations with a distance of within 100 km between each station.

 Orka Náturunnar's network has subsequently been expanded and upgraded to CCS technology and as of 2022 they have around 50 DC fast chargers with power levels from 50 kW to 225 kW.

 In the late 2010s, various other companies began opening their own charging networks such as Ísorka and Tesla.
 The City of Reykjavík and other municipalities have installed charging stations on street parking spots.
 Companies Olís and N1 also began installing fast chargers at their service stations around the same time.
-Tesla opened its first Supercharger station in December 2019 and has 7 Supercharger locations as of 2022.
+Tesla opened its first Supercharger station in December 2019 and has 7 Supercharger locations as of 2022, and Instavolt in 2023.